-- 6.1 The NPPF, published in February 2019 states that "to determine the minimum number of homes needed, strategic policies should be informed by a local housing needs assessment, conducted using the standard method in national planning guidance unless exceptional circumstances justify an alternative approach....
+- 6.1 The NPPF states that "to determine the minimum number of homes needed, strategic policies should be informed by a local housing needs assessment, conducted using the standard method in national planning guidance unless exceptional circumstances justify an alternative approach....
 Any needs that cannot be met within neighbouring areas should also be taken into account in establishing the amount of housing to be planned for". - 6.2 Details of the standard method for calculating the local housing need figure (LHN) are set out in the Housing and Economic Needs Assessment section of the Planning Practice Guidance (PPG).
-Using the 2014-based household projections, and an uplift based on the ratio of house prices to workplace-based earnings, the LHN is 513 dwellings per annum using a baseline of 2020 2022.
-(520 dwellings per annum using a baseline of 2019 509 dwellings per annum using a 2021 baseline). - 6.3 The LHN is not necessarily the same as the housing requirement, and the PPG outlines circumstances where it may be appropriate to plan for a higher number.
+Using the 2014-based household projections, and an uplift based on the ratio of house prices to workplace-based earnings published by the Office for National Statistics on 22 March 2023, the LHN for the District is 515 dwellings per annum using a baseline of 2023. - 6.3 The LHN is not necessarily the same as the housing requirement, and the PPG outlines circumstances where it may be appropriate to plan for a higher number.
 These include, but are not limited to, situations where increases in housing need are likely to exceed past trends.
-This can include unmet needs from adjoining authorities, strategic infrastructure requirements that are likely to drive an increase in the local housing needs, and growth strategies for the area that are likely to be deliverable, for example where funding is in place to promote and facilitate extra growth. - 6.4 There has been no request to take unmet need from other authorities within the identified Housing Market Area, or from any other adjacent authority.
-In 2018 there was a possibility of some unmet need in Reading Borough, but this is no longer the case. - 6.5 Although the NPPF no longer refers to 'Housing Market Areas' (HMAs), the PPG provides a definition of a housing market area which refers to the importance of key functional linkages between places where people live and work.
+This can include unmet needs from adjoining authorities, strategic infrastructure requirements that are likely to drive an increase in the local housing needs, and growth strategies for the area that are likely to be deliverable, for example where funding is in place to promote and facilitate extra growth.

+- 6.4 Although the NPPF no longer refers to 'Housing Market Areas' (HMAs), the PPG provides a definition of a housing market area which refers to the importance of key functional linkages between places where people live and work.
 The Berkshire (including South Bucks) Strategic Housing Market Assessment (SHMA, February 2016) found that West Berkshire has a strong functional relationship with Wokingham Borough, Reading Borough and Bracknell Forest.
-As a result, there has been much collaborative working between these authorities on housing matters and associated infrastructure. - 6.6 Reading Borough Council has identified a shortfall of 230 dwellings that is anticipated to arise in the latter part of their current Local Plan period.
-The Reading Local Plan considers the period through to 2036.
+As a result, there has been much collaborative working between these authorities on housing matters and associated infrastructure. - 6.5 The Reading Borough Local Plan (adopted 2019) identified a shortfall of 230 dwellings that was anticipated to arise in the latter part of plan period.
+The local authorities which make up the Western Berkshire HMA agreed a Statement of Common Ground for the purposes of local plan-making.
+This recognises Reading's unmet need set out in the adopted Reading Borough Local Plan and the principle that the need should be met within the West of Berkshire area.
+This agreement relates only to Reading's need as calculated by the SHMA, not by any alternative calculations of need. - 6.6 Reading Borough Council now expects to deliver enough homes over the remainder of its adopted Local Plan period (to 2036) to more than meet its own adopted housing requirement including its previously identified unmet need.
+Reading Borough Council therefore does not expect the West Berkshire LPR to make specific provision for the unmet need as outlined in the adopted Reading Borough Local Plan. - 6.7 No shortfall has been identified from other adjacent authorities or any of the other authorities within the Western Berkshire HMA.